 - This one isn’t free but did you know you can even use playdough to help understand trigonometry?!

-- Explore all different kinds of how to sculpting ideas from the Play-Doh website.
+- Explore all different kinds of how-to sculpting ideas from the Play-Doh website.
 The how-to videos are fun to watch and your children will pick up some sculpting art skills along the way as well!

 - Create your own playdough stress ball.
 Give your children something to manipulate when they need focus and be calm.

 - Expand their creative thinking with our free playdough challenge cards (grab them below!)
-This is a great brain break after a tough day learning or a fun boredom buster when needed!
+This is a great brain break after a tough day of learning or a fun boredom buster when needed!
 The best part is that this one is great for multiple ages/levels to do together!